Jaya Varma Sinha: Education and career

 Sinha was educated at St. Mary's Convent Inter College, Prayagraj.
 She then graduated from Allahabad University.
 Her previous work experience includes a four-year tenure as Railway Advisor in the Indian High Commission in Dhaka, Bangladesh.

 Sinha belongs to the 1988 batch of Indian Railway Traffic Service.
-She became the Member, (Operations & Business Development), Railway Board in February 2023.
-She was Additional Member (Traffic) prior to this appointment.
-She has also served as Divisional Railway Manager in Sealdah division.
+She became a Member (Operations & Business Development), Railway Board in February 2023.
+She was an Additional Member (Traffic) before this appointment.
+She has also served as Divisional Railway Manager in the Sealdah division.

 2023 Odisha train collision

 Sinha was the public face of Indian Railways during the multi-train collision in Odisha in June 2023 which led to the deaths of 275 people.